NeST: Neuron Selective Tuning for LLM Safety

+The safety neurons detected in Section~\ref{subsec:Safety Neurons Detection} need not play identical roles.
+Some may respond broadly to harmful intent, while others may specialize in particular prompt patterns or refusal-triggering contexts.
+Updating all safety neurons independently would increase the number of trainable parameters and could lead to unstable, uncoordinated changes.
+Conversely, forcing all safety neurons in a layer to share a single update may underfit heterogeneous safety behavior. \ourname{} uses clustering as a middle ground: neurons with similar activation profiles across prompts share an update, while neurons with different response patterns can be adapted separately.
+Formally, let $\mathcal{S}_\ell = \{ i_1, \dots, i_m \}$ denote the indices of the $m$ safety neurons selected at layer $\ell$.
+For a prompt set $\mathcal{X}=\{x_1,\dots,x_N\}$ containing both harmful and benign prompts, let $\tilde{h}_\ell(x) \in \mathbb{R}^d$ be the max-pooled activation vector defined in Eq.~\eqref{eq:pooled_activation}.
+We represent each safety neuron $i_j$ by its response profile across the prompt set:

-which characterizes its response profile across a diverse set of benign and harmful prompts.
-We cluster the set of activation vectors $\{ \mathbf{a}_{\ell,i_j} \}_{j=1}^m$ using $k$-means clustering in activation space.
-For a candidate number of clusters $k$, we solve
+This vector captures how neuron $i_j$ responds across diverse safety-relevant and benign contexts.
+Two neurons with similar profiles are activated by similar prompts and are therefore likely to support related safety behavior.
+Next, we cluster $\{\mathbf{a}_{\ell,i_j}\}_{j=1}^m$ using $k$-means.
+For a candidate number of clusters $k$, we solve: